VSI Imaging Products at Work, Helping to Image the Real Universe

 Located in Pearl City, Hawaii

 This college observatory recently installed a 20" Cassegrain scope, fitted with Byers drives in both axis, from John Stiles of Optical Guidance Systems (OGS).
-Note the VSI Super Power Focuser (now discontinued) and the VP Slider at the lower right in the picture above.
+Note the VSI Super Power Focuser (now discontinued) and the VP Slider optical manifold at the lower right in the picture above.
 Also note the 12" diameter custom mounting plate above the focuser, which was machined by VSI, according to John's specs.
 With this custom threaded mounting plate installed, now any standard 3.25"-16tpi Meade/Celestron large format threaded accessory (not just VSI stuff) can be simply and securely screwed onto the visual back of the OGS scope.
 The observatory's director, Fritz Osell, has purchased many other VSI products for use on this scope and others at his observatory complex, like the VSI remote controlled Dual Filter Wheel (discontinued) and the VP Flipper DFM (which is also discontinued).

 Lawrence Livermore National Labs & VSI